Updated: Jan 5, 2022

 Whilst you know that you may never get to a conference being proactive in learning for yourself is essential.
 Twitter is a huge resource and there are many expert librarians out there willing to share their knowledge and experience with you.
 It is also important to look at #Edutwitter.
 Don't just tie yourself to school librarian chats lookout for what teachers are talking about too.
 There are many teacher conferences too ResearchEd is an inexpensive teachers conference that is really good for school librarians.
 It runs on a Saturday so no need to ask for time off school and it will give you the opportunity to demonstrate your link to education and the curriculum.

 Talk to your teachers about how you can support research skills and inquiry-based learning.
 Help them understand that you are more than reading and fiction.
 Work with one or two that do understand how you can support them.
 As your confidence grows, talk to your SLT and ask for some time at INSET day or departmental meetings in order to talk about how you can support the curriculum more.

 You are the information specialist.
 Empower yourself and become the school librarian that your school needs, even if they don't know it yet.

 Update: Writing an annual report is also a good idea for advocacy and impact.
 Want to know more then read my new blog post here.

-Update: Webinar training now on offer.
-Check out what is available now, here Supporting your journey to leadership from your school library.
+Update: Pre-recorded webinar training is now on offer.
+Check out what is available now, here.
+Supporting your journey to leadership from your school library.
 The more you know the more confident you will feel.
 Come and join me!